Dear Class of 2028,

 Meet up with your Fellow Group and join them for dinner at the Gordon Commons.

 Come and see what Student Growth & Engagement (SGE) is all about!
-Learn more about the ALANA Center, The First-generation, Low Income (FLI) Program (formerly the Transitions Program), the Office of International Services, the LGBTQ+ Center, and Women’s Center.
+Learn more about the ALANA Center, The FLI Program, the Office of International Services, the LGBTQ+ Center, and Women’s Center, and what to expect out of your First Year Experience!

 Meet your Orientation Leader and your Student Fellow to start a tour around campus where you will learn about Vassar’s unique history.
 (Core Event)